DECODEproject/sawtooth-tp-zenroom/README.md

 License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+Small parts of Zenroom-TP are based upon example code that is Copyright (C) 2015-2017 by Intel Corporation and licensed under the Apache License, Version 2.0.

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or